Last Updated on by

 When you’re first starting a regular exercise routine, the best thing you can do is to do SOMETHING.
 Instead of overwhelming yourself with the specifics, what burns the most calories, when is the optimal time of day to workout, what the latest fitness magazine says is the “hottest” new exercise, what your super fit co-worker does: meet yourself where you are today and do what you can, when you can.
 You are more likely to begin and stick with a consistent routine when that routine is a) enjoyable and b) realistically fits into your life.

 Once the consistency sticks and you are motivated to tackle more, then you can worry about the specifics.
-For now: just move your body.
+So on your first day at the gym, pick something that looks fun, or that you know you will enjoy.
+For now, all that matters is that you move your body.

 4. Nutrition matters – but likely not in the way you think it does.